Material Nonpublic Information Definition

 Material Nonpublic Information Policy

 The policies on material nonpublic information depend on company to company.
-Some of the policies are as under:
+However, some of the policies are as under:

 - Authority to access material nonpublic information to top management or by the permission of top management only;

-- Imposing restrictions on contra trade till information officially announced, i.e., none of the employees or persons related to an employee can purchase or sell the shares of the company six months prior to the information disclosed in public.
+- Imposing restrictions on contra trade until the information is officially announced, i.e., none of the employees or persons related to an employee can purchase or sell the company's shares six months before the information is disclosed in public.

 - Regulations to be followed by every company with regards to the listing, issue, and right issue or further issue of shares;